Skip to main content

 Now, to test your portal:

-Click on the public URL and sign up for the user portal.
+Click on the public URL and sign up for the client portal.
 When you log in, the form and other pages that are shared with the user will be visible.

 If you submit the form and go to the result page, you will see the submitted data right away.